gaslight/posts/posts/2013-09-04-does-coffeescript-have-a-future.md

 ## JavaScript is the Lingua Franca

-Discourse's main reason for the switch was to encourage more contributions to it's substantial open-source product.
+Discourse's main reason for the switch was to encourage more contributions to its substantial open-source product.
 Some questioned whether this was valid.
 Does CoffeeScript really discourage some people from contributing?
 I can say from experience, yes.

 We have taken heat multiple times for posting code samples on this blog in CoffeeScript.
 The response was similar each time we did it.
 A JavaScript developer would invariably comment: "I'm not even going to read this because I don't know CoffeeScript".